Carabiners and Hooks

 Quick Selection Checklist for Industrial Carabiners and Hooks

-- Verify strength ratings meet or exceed required safety standards
+- Verify strength ratings meet or exceed required safety standards (minimum 22kN major axis)

-- Establish inspection and maintenance schedules
+- Establish inspection schedules based on usage frequency and conditions

 - Product